ayshathlubabaka/Vendor_Management_System/README.md

    On Windows: fatenv\Scripts\activate
 5. Install dependencies: pip install -r requirements.txt
 6. Apply database migrations: python manage.py migrate
+7. Create a superuser: python manage.py createsuperuser
 7. Start the development server: python manage.py runserver

+## Superuser Credentials

+After creating a superuser using the `createsuperuser` command, you can use the provided username and password to obtain access and refresh tokens for authentication.

+## Authorization

+To authorize requests, include the obtained JWT token as a bearer token in the authorization header.

 # API Endpoints

+Token

+POST /api/token/ : Obtain a JWT token by providing valid credentials POST /api/token/refresh/ : Refresh the JWT token

 Vendors